pgdr/talks/inhouse/PITCHME.md

 #### Why inhouse development

 @ul
+* sib
 * long-term commitment, deep involvement
 * direct access to users and developers
 * being our own client makes life simpler, fail fast
-* no language or culture boundaries
+* no language or culture boundaries, same time zone
 * have (access to) domain knowledge
 * speed of development (weeks vs years)
 * no off-the-shelf alternatives (e.g. tempest)
-* we may build on _all_ open source software
+* we may build upon _all_ open source software
 * we build the necessary culture
 * build expertise ...
 * main benefit: knowledge